 After a deeper search, I was able to find 6 places to pick apples near Fort Bragg that were less than 4 hours away.

 Where to Pick Apples Near Fort Bragg, NC

 - 1h 18m drive

-Millstone Creek Orchards is closest Fort Bragg.
-It is on the top of my visit list, not just because it’s the closest one, but because it has so much to offer.
+Millstone Creek Orchards is the closest to Fort Bragg.
+It’s on the top of my visit list, not just because it’s the closest one, but because it has so much to offer.

 During the month of September, Millstone Creek Orchard hosts AppleFest.
 This family event includes apple picking, cider pressing, hayrides, pie eating, story time, and more!
 Their website has a calendar FULL of fun events.